Christmas: History, Traditions, and Celebrations

 There is nothing more inspiring than hearing songs that tell the story of the birth of Jesus from a biblical perspective.
 Singing Christmas carols is one tradition that tells the true Christmas story.

 Santa Claus is one of the faces of Christmas celebrations.
-Santa Claus means Saint Nicholas in English.
+In English, Santa Claus means Saint Nicholas.
 Saint Nicholas appears on feast day, bringing modest gifts of candy and other gifts to children.
 Other traditions include Christmas bells associated with ringing out Christ’s good news.
 The Holly represents the thorns in Jesus’ crown.
-The gifts remind us of the 3 Kings and how God wants us to give.
+The gifts remind us of the three Kings and how God wants us to give.

 Different Ways to Celebrate Christmas Around the World

 Christmas is celebrated uniquely in different countries, even with a few Christians.
 Generally, it is celebrated on the 25th of December.
-Some countries have different celebrations that sometimes take place over a longer period.
+Some countries have different celebrations that sometimes occur over a more extended period.

-Eastern Orthodox churches honor December 25th as Christmas.
-Yet, many Orthodox Christians who follow the Julian calendar celebrate Christmas on or near January 7th.
+Eastern Orthodox churches celebrate Christmas on December 25th.
+However, many Orthodox Christians who follow the Julian calendar celebrate Christmas on or near January 7th.
 The dates of the Oriental Orthodox may vary among some churches.
-For example, Armenia honors January 6th as Christmas according to their calendar.
+For example, Armenia honors January 6th as Christmas according to its calendar.

 In Ethiopia, the Ethiopian Orthodox Tewahedo Church celebrates Christmas on January 7th.
 Most Syriac Orthodox churches celebrate it on December 25.
 Some of the Syriac Orthodox follow the Armenian Apostolic Church.
 They celebrate Christmas on January 6.

-Here are some of the interesting ways in which countries from all over the world celebrate this season.
+Here are some of the exciting ways in which countries from all over the world celebrate this season.

 USA